2025–26 Reading F.C. season: August

-On 26 August, Reading announced the signing of Jack Marriott to a three-year contract, joining from Wrexham.
-Later on the same day, Reading played fellow League One club AFC Wimbledon in the second round of the EFL Cup at the Select Car Leasing Stadium with Jack Marriott being unveiled to the fans ahead of the match.
+On 26 August, Reading announced the signing of Jack Marriott to a three-year contract, joining from newly-promoted EFL Championship club Wrexham – who are co-owned by Canadian actor Ryan Reynolds and American actor Rob McElhenney with Jack Marriott helping Wrexham to promotion in the previous season as runners-up to league champions Birmingham City.
+Later on the same day, Reading played fellow League One club AFC Wimbledon in the second round of the EFL Cup at the Madejski Stadium.
 Reading won 2–1 with Liam Fraser opening the scoring for the hosts in the 24th minute with a long-range strike with his first Royals goal and Omar Bugiel then equalised for the visitors in the 26th minute.
-Mamadi Camará then put the Royals ahead in the 70th minute to qualify them for the third round for the first time since the 2019-20 season with the Royals drawing 1–1 away to Wolverhampton Wanderers at Molineux Stadium and losing 4–2 on penalties.
+Mamadi Camará then put the Royals ahead in the 70th minute to qualify them for the third round for the first time since the 2019–20 season.

-On 26 August, Reading announced the signing of Matt Ritchie to a two-year contract, on a free transfer after his Portsmouth contract was terminated.
+On 26 August, Reading announced the signing of Matt Ritchie to a two-year contract, on a free transfer after his contract at EFL Championship club Portsmouth was terminated.

-On 27 August, Reading was drawn away to EFL Championship club Wrexham in the third round of the EFL Cup with the match set to be played on 23 September 2025.
+On 27 August, Reading was drawn away to EFL Championship club Wrexham in the third round of the EFL Cup with the match set to be played on 23 September 2025 with new signing Jack Marriott unable to play in the match due to being cup-tied having played for Wrexham in earlier rounds.

-On 29 August, Readings home fixture against Northampton Town was postponed due to international call ups for Northampton.
+On 29 August, Readings home fixture against Northampton Town was postponed due to international call ups for Northampton Town.

-On 30 August, Reading played newly promoted Port Vale at the Select Car Leasing Stadium still seeking their first victory of the league season after 6 matches.
+On 30 August, Reading played newly promoted Port Vale at the Madejski Stadium still seeking their first victory of the league season after 6 matches.
 Reading won 1–0 with manager Noel Hunt being sent-off by referee Thomas Parsons around the 50th minute and Paddy Lane then opening the scoring for the hosts in the 67th minute with a long-range strike for his first Royals goal.
 This result saw Reading claim their first win of the season to move them up to 17th in the table and it also saw Joel Pereira claim his first clean sheet of the season.
-New signing Jack Marriott made his debut in this match to become the 1,500th player to represent the Royals when he came on in the 62nd minute for Mark O’Mahony.
-The red card for Hunt meant that he served a touchline ban for their match against Barnsley on 13 September 2025.
+New signing Jack Marriott made his debut in this match to become the 1,500th player to represent the Royals when he came on in the 62nd minute for Mark O'Mahony.